The Nexus Hand has quickly become one of the most impressive bionic hands on the market, driven mainly by exceptional engineering principles.

 However, based on everything that we’ve experienced with COVVI so far, we fully expect the Nexus to be among the leaders in both quality and durability.
 When you take the iterative, transparent approach they are taking, that is simply the most likely outcome.

 Grip Patterns & Control System

 Similar to most bionic hands currently on the market, the Nexus utilizes a myoelectric control system.
 That is, myoelectric sensors placed against the skin of the residual limb detect muscle movements.
 A control system then translates these movements into commands for the bionic hand, typically to open or close the hand.
 Exactly which fingers open or close depends on the selected grip.

-We think that this is a really smart way to allow users to change grips because it’s quick, convenient, and addresses the vast majority of grip needs.
+We think these are really smart ways to allow users to change grips because they’re quick, convenient, and address the vast majority of grip needs.

-As a true component hand (i.e. a bionic hand that can be used as a component of a broader bionic arm solution), Nexus can also be controlled using modern pattern recognition systems like Coapt’s Gen2 and, before long, IBT’s Sense.
+As a true component hand (i.e. a bionic hand that can be used as a component of a broader bionic arm solution), Nexus can also be controlled using modern pattern recognition systems like Coapt’s Gen2 and IBT’s Sense.
 This allows Nexus to offer even more sophisticated and intuitive control.

-Nexus provides powered rotation of its thumb so that it either opposes the fingers or lies parallel to them.
+The Nexus Hand provides powered rotation of its thumb so that it either opposes the fingers or lies parallel to them.
 This can occur dynamically as part of the grip selection and open/close process.
-Alternatively, the user can manually trigger a powered repositioning of the thumb by tapping a rocker switch positioned at the thumb’s base.
+Alternatively, the user can manually trigger a powered repositioning of the thumb simply by tapping it in the desired direction:

-Having the thumb motor take care of the repositioning, even when that repositioning is triggered manually, is an ideal solution.
+Having the thumb motor take care of the repositioning, even when that repositioning is triggered by a manual tap, is an ideal solution.